 Many scientists are recommending that the public wear face masks to fight coronavirus.
 Here’s the evidence, info on using and making masks, and the not-so-surprising connection to proportional representation of voters:

 - Homemade masks

 Is Canada controlling COVID-19 adequately?

-Canada has been doing much better, with the number of daily deaths from COVID-19 decreasing since the beginning of May 2020 to nearly zero by July, while in the world as a whole the number of daily deaths was steady and not decreasing during that period.
+Canada has been doing much better, with the number of daily deaths from COVID-19 decreasing since the beginning of May 2020 to nearly zero since July.

 Scientists are increasingly calling for face mask wearing to beat coronavirus:

 Masks may lead to less severe symptoms by reducing the infection dose – “universal public masking during the COVID-19 pandemic should be one of the most important pillars of disease control”